ukhealthcamp/ukhealthcamp.github.io/README.md

 ## Jekyll

-This is a re-imagining of the UKHealthCamp website, now entierly built by Jekyll and 98% less full of unused vestigial Bootstrap css and boiler-plate.
+This is a re-imagining of the UKHealthCamp website, now entirely built by Jekyll and 98% less full of unused vestigial Bootstrap css and boiler-plate.
 Previously the site was built from the https://github.com/ukhealthcamp/ukhealthcamp_website repository using Node and Bower.

 Everything is now built from [Kramdown](https://kramdown.gettalong.org/) source files into html using the template in `_layouts` by Jekyll.
 CSS is compiled from stylesheets and SCSS file in `_sass` to a single compressed file.